lucabnt/lbwebsite/content/blog/tuebingen_hiking_guide.md

 ### Top Hike: around Bad Urach

-[Bad Urach](https://en.wikipedia.org/wiki/Bad_Urach) is one of best destinations for hiking.
+[Bad Urach](https://en.wikipedia.org/wiki/Bad_Urach) is one of the best hiking destinations.
 There you will be amazed by the [waterfalls](https://goo.gl/maps/5CR8cAZo2D9mj3pB8) and you will visit the [Hohenurach ruins](https://goo.gl/maps/5QQ8h8QjRiFmhpoe6).
 Here it is the [Koomot activity](https://www.komoot.it/tour/778869387?share_token=as67jEU9G7Pu2XXJMvR5IR45X3MgjpyD9W2T4ZvW6rVJZN4Uqh&ref=wtd "Komoot").

 {{< strava src="7185607917" >}}

 ### along the Danube to Sigmaringen

-If you ever seen the Danube in Budapest, you'll be easily surprised by how small it is in Sigmaringen.
+If you have ever seen the Danube in Budapest, you'll be easily surprised by how small it is in Sigmaringen.
 This hike will lead you along the newborn river, crossing the [Teufelsbrücke](https://www.komoot.it/highlight/438257) (Devil's Bridge) and ending in Sigmaringen.
 A good opportunity to visit the [Sigmaringen Castle](https://en.wikipedia.org/wiki/Sigmaringen_Castle).

 Here it is the [Koomot activity](https://www.komoot.it/tour/972365219?share_token=atqZyk43Pkk8zNIdwKLHhNrZ5qQOUOQS1G4nS1u0mt4Wm0J7OC&ref=wtd "Komoot").